ShebMichel/qgis-loopplugin/README.md

     * No  : remote server(i.e running the calculation remotely)

   * Yes
     * For local calculation, it is required to have Docker Desktop for window user.
-If not follow the link below to install and launch it
-      Click <a href="https://www.docker.com/products/docker-desktop/">[Click and select to install]</a>
+If not, Click <a href="https://www.docker.com/products/docker-desktop/">[Click and select to install]</a> and follow the instruction to install and launch the Docker Desktop app.
       Now launch your Docker Desktop, then go back to QGIS Plugin front end to click **Yes**.
       By clicking **Yes**, you are going to build your docker container so that your server is on the receive your pings and data.
       Just wait and relax so that the magic happen.